VenusProtocol/venus-protocol-documentation/whats-new/psm.md

 The PSM contract has three configurable variables, settable via the Venus Improvement Proposal (VIP):
   - `feeIn`: Fee charged when users send USDT to the PSM.
   - `feeOut`: Fee charged when users send VAI to the PSM.
   - `maxMintedVAI`: The maximum amount of VAI that the PSM can distribute.
-Swaps that exceed this limit will be reverted.
+Converts that exceed this limit will be reverted.
 **Fees Sent to Treasury**: The collected fees are sent to the Venus Treasury contract in each operation.
 **Integration with Oracle Price**: The PSM considers the USD value of the stablecoin to peg VAI to its value accurately.

-## Swap Functions
+## Convert Functions

 ### Function `swapStableForVAI`